adamkhan47/hac-web-app/README.md

 # must read
 - this app stores login in plaintext, no end to end encryption
+- if you want to use scraper.js in your own hac api scraper, give credits :)

 # how to install
 - need node js